A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: Discussion and conclusions

-What we believe is important is that our model, which is based on the assumption of X-ray illumination of the disc in the lamp-post geometry, can explain both the average SED {\it and} the optical-UV time-lags, computed using {\it simultaneous}, high quality, optical/UV/X-ray data.
+Arguably, the 2014 SED is missing X--ray data above $\sim 8$ keV, so the question of whether a warm corona is present in this object or not is not conclusively resolved.
+What is important though is that our model, which is based on the assumption of X-ray illumination of the disc in the lamp-post geometry, can explain both the average SED {\it and} the optical-UV time-lags, computed using {\it simultaneous}, high quality, optical/UV/X-ray data.
 We also plan to study the UV/optical power spectra, assuming X--ray illumination of the disc, in more detail.
 We have used the response functions of K21, and we have modelled the expected PSDs.
 Preliminary results (Panagiotou et al., in prep.) show that the model predictions fit the NGC~5548 PSDs very well.
 To the best of our knowledge, ours is the only model that can explain the broadband energy spectrum, the observed UV/optical continuum time-lags, and PSDs in AGN.
+We note that the correlation of X-rays to UV in NGC5548 is significantly weaker than the UV-to-optical correlation, as is the case in most AGN with dense, multiwavelength monitoring data \cite[see e.g.][]{Edelson19}.
+At first sight, this is not in agreement with the hypothesis of disc X--ray illumination, and raises the question of whether the X-rays drive the variability at longer wavelengths.
+We plan to study the time-resolved, UV/X-ray evolution in NGC 5548 to investigate whether X--ray illumination of the disc can also account for this effect.

 K21b showed that the observed UV/optical time-lags in many AGN which have been monitored regularly, over long periods, are fully consistent with the hypothesis of X–ray illuminated standard accretion discs.
-We should fit, simultaneously, the observed, mean SED, time-lags and PSDs with our model, to investigate whether the proposed lamp-post geometry is consistent with observations, and determine the physical parameters of these AGN as accurately as possible.
-This is not an easy task, but we plan to follow this approach in the future.
+We plan to fit, simultaneously, the observed mean SED, time-lags and PSDs of these objects with our model, to investigate whether the proposed lamp-post geometry is consistent with observations, and determine the physical parameters of these AGN as accurately as possible.
+Simultaneous fitting of the energy and the time-lags spectrum should be the best-way to lift the degeneracy between various physical parameters when fitting only the energy or the time-lags spectrum of the source.
+This is not an easy task, as we need to implement changes in the time-lags code we used in K21a and K21b (i.e., we need to add a factor of two in eq.
+(2) of K21a, change the colour correction prescription, implement the option to power the corona from the power released by accretion etc.).
+This is beyond the scope of the current work, Nevertheless, we plan to change the reverberation code soon, and follow this approach in the future.